usnistgov/FIPS201/_FIPS201/frontend.md

 PIV logical credentials fall into the following three categories:

-1. credential elements used to prove the identity of the cardholder to the card (CTC authentication);
+- Credential elements used to prove the identity of the cardholder to the card (CTC authentication).
+    Examples include the PIN and the fingerprint biometric templates for on-card one-to-one comparison.
-2. credential elements used to prove the identity of the card management system to the card (CMTC authentication); and
+- Credential elements used to prove the identity of the card management system to the card (CMTC authentication).
+Examples include the PIV Card Application administration key.
-3. credential elements used by the card to prove the identity of the cardholder to an external entity (CTE authentication) such as a host computer system.
+- Credential elements used by the card to prove the identity of the cardholder to an external entity (CTE authentication) such as a host computer system.
+Examples include the biometric data records, symmetric keys, asymmetric keys, and the fingerprint biometric templates for on-card one-to-one comparison.

-The PIN falls into the first category, the PIV Card Application administration key into the second category, and the biometric data records, symmetric keys, and asymmetric keys into the third.
-The fingerprint biometric templates for on-card one-to-one comparison fall into the first and third categories.

 ### 4.2.1 Cardholder Unique Identifier (CHUID) {#s-4-2-1}